ADC Drugs by Target (2026 Update): Full List of Approved ADCs, Pipeline and Trends

 3. CD-Targeted ADC Drugs

-CD antigens are widely expressed on immune cells and are key therapeutic targets in hematologic malignancies.
+CD antigens are widely expressed on immune cells and are key targets in hematologic malignancies.

 Representative drugs include: